debbyrinton/DSA-PROJECT-DOCUMENTATION/README.md

 - Product Category with highest discount
 - Top 5 products in terms of rating and number of reviews combined
 - what is the total number of unique products per price range bucket

+ ### Data Analysis

+ This is where we include some basic items of code such as calculated columns and pivot table used during analysis

+ ### Analysis